Atticus29/pcc_biology_112/syllabus.md

 _Graphing Assignment_

 The state of Oregon now mandates that we assess quantitative literacy in order to ensure that our Biology classes remain General Education classes (i.e., in order to ensure that this class is transferrable).
-TODO flesh out.
+I will publish more information about this assignment as the quarter goes on.
+TODO.

 _Postlab homework assignments_